-ATRI Student Summer
+EPSTEIN FAMILY ATRI Student Summer Research Program

 The overarching goal of the program is to increase the number of highly motivated students who are interested in considering a career in Alzheimer’s Disease (AD) clinical trials.

+All accepted students will receive a compensation of $25.00/hr and be expected to work 40 hrs/week.
 Students have the opportunity to gain direct experience through the following program tracks.

 The overarching goal of the program is to increase the number of highly motivated students who are interested in considering a career in Alzheimer’s Disease (AD) clinical trials.

+All accepted students will receive a compensation of $25.00/hr and be expected to work 40 hrs/week.
 Students have the opportunity to gain direct experience through the following program tracks.

 Class of 2024